awslabs/aws-lambda-cpp/README.md

    Typically, the zip file is large because we have to package the entire C standard library.
    You can reduce the size by doing some or all of the following:
    - Ensure you're building in release mode `-DCMAKE_BUILD_TYPE=Release`
    - If possible, build your function using musl libc, it's tiny.
-The easiest way to do this, assuming your code is portable, is to build on Alpine linux, which uses must-libc by default.
+The easiest way to do this, assuming your code is portable, is to build on Alpine linux, which uses musl libc by default.
 1. **How to upload a zip file that's bigger than 50MB via the CLI?**
     Upload your zip file to S3 first:
     ```bash